msavin/MongoInspector/_README.md

  - "This is so useful, no more typing in the console to look at collections :)"
  - "Nice tool to inspect your databases"
  - "This rocks!
 So insanely handy and so easy to install. "

-# Latest Updates:
- - 01/27/14: Added support for minimize when clicking the header
- - 01/27/14: Now automatically detects Meteor.Collections() and Mongo.Collections()